Shashin-Pavaskar/Jets/README.md

 Energy Flow Polynomials (EFPs) computed on the clean and reconstructed samples are used to measure correlations of the original data with the reconstructed samples as a function of the noise level — providing a probe of the underlying hierarchical structure of jet phase space.
+Additionally, it also explores susceptibility-based diagnosis for single class of images as well as gaussian data.

 ## Method
 1. **Event Generation** — Multi-particle QCD antenna events are generated using the SARGE